douglastkaiser/python-stocks/docs/index.md

 ## Publish automatically

-The GitHub Actions workflow at `.github/workflows/publish-docs.yml` installs the project, runs the sample simulation with `--report-dir docs --no-show`, uploads the refreshed assets as a Pages artifact, and deploys them to GitHub Pages (including Draft Preview deployments on pull requests).
-Point GitHub Pages at the `docs/` folder (branch: `main`, folder: `/docs`) to serv e the dashboards at your Pages URL.
+The GitHub Actions workflow at `.github/workflows/publish-docs.yml` installs the project, runs the sample simulation with `--report-dir docs --no-show`, uploads the refreshed assets as a Pages artifact, posts a PR comment with the preview link, and deploys the site to GitHub Pages (including Draft Preview deployments on pull requests).
+Point GitHub Pages at the `docs/` folder (branch: `main`, folder: `/docs`) to serve the dashboards at your Pages URL.

 ## Run your own simulations